Rudxain/blog/post/Samsung-rants.md

 I was gifted a Galaxy A31, I was disappointed I got yet another Samsung phone (before the J3, I had a Sony Xperia Z5, and before that I got a Galaxy S4).
 But I was very happy that I could finally use Android 12, and even happier because I finally have an **unlockable bootloader!**
 (I was so unlucky that the Z5 was hard-locked, not even the official Sony codes helped me.
-The J3 was "even-harder-locked" because of Verizon's fault)
+The J3 was "even-harder-locked" because of [VeryFuck](https://consumerrights.wiki/Verizon)'s fault)

 I was doing the same monitoring+tinkering process... when suddenly... **the Game Launcher was running** for no reason.
 I went to the details, and guess what...
 **IT'S THE FUCKING NOTIFICATION LISTENER AGAIN!
 AND IT'S ALSO HIDDEN FROM THE NOTIFICATION ACCESS LIST!!!**